 Venezia

 I’ve found my most resonant work emerges from a difficult, necessary solitude.
-While I enjoy the comfort of company when traveling, it's in being alone that the real dialogue begins—an honest reckoning with my own thoughts.
-This discomfort exposes the imperfect aspects and confronts the irrational self.
+While I enjoy the comfort of company when traveling, it's in being alone that the internal dialogue begins—an awkward conversation with myself.
+This discomfort often exposes the insecure self and confronts irrational thoughts.
 Yet those raw emotions are the very fuel for a burning desire to communicate, to express, and to memorize.

 Venezia

-And finally, there is the honor of the subjects themselves.
+The most important aspect for me is the honor of the subjects themselves.
 They move through the world, sharing moments of their existence, often unaware of the camera's gaze.
-I am a guest in that moment, and I have a profound gratitude for what they share.
+I am a guest in that moment, and I have a sincere gratitude for what they share.
 To me, every photograph represents a silent agreement: they offer a moment of truth, and in return, I have a duty to honor their privacy and dignity.
-Protecting their story is fundamental to protecting my own integrity and the sanctity of the viewer's experience.
+Protecting their story is fundamental to protecting my own integrity.

 Portimão

-There is a great temptation to chase emotion through color, to alter subtle shades in the hope of manufacturing feeling.
+I've seen people try to create emotion through colors, to alter subtle shades in the hope of manufacturing feeling.
 But this approach is a fallacy.
 Just as lavish clothes don't earn a director an Oscar and ostentatious words bring no joy to the ear, color alone cannot fabricate emotion.
 Its true power is revealing what is already present.

-This is why color should never be the protagonist of a photograph.
-That role belongs to the fundamentals: the raw shape of an object, the truth in a human expression, and the strength of a composition.
+Color should never be the protagonist of a photograph.
+That role belongs to the fundamentals: the raw shape and texture of an object, the truth in a human expression, and the strength of a composition.
 Color’s purpose is to be the indispensable sidekick—the one who directs our attention and gives deeper meaning to the main characters, without ever stealing the show.

 Porto